 There are various educational courses offered for profes- sionals engaged in nutrition counselling and communal catering.
 The topics range, for example, from expert seminars on nutrition knowledge to seminars about counselling methods

 The Nutrition Report provides the latest statistical data of the nutritional situation and present nutritional problems in Germany.
-It is published every four years on behalf of the Federal Ministry of Food, Agriculture and Consumer Protection.
+It is published every four years on behalf of the Federal Ministry of Food and Agriculture.

 The Reference Values for Nutrient Intake